tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 }
 ```

-In case of a number of points is not always the same, set batch size to the maximum number of points and use the `flushBuffer()` function to force writing to DB.
+In case cases where the number of points is not always the same, set the batch size to the maximum number of points and use the `flushBuffer()` function to force writing to the database.
 See [Buffer Handling](#buffer-handling-and-retrying) for more details.

 ## Buffer Handling and Retrying
 InfluxDB contains an underlying buffer for handling writing in batches and automatic retrying on server backpressure and connection failure.